shgil1/T1-W6-Thursday/README.md

 print("Thank you")

 # Sequential control flow
-Executrion of code statements one after another, in the order they appear in the program
+Execution of code statements one after another, in the order they appear in the program

 # Conditional control flow/ Control flow